coderefinery/social-coding/talk.md

 - Extending the code
 - Completely rewriting the code
 - Rewriting the code to a different programming language

-### Typically not derivative work

 - Linking to libraries (static or dynamic), plug-ins, and drivers
-- Clean room design
+- Clean room design (somebody explains you the code but you have never seen it)
 - You read a paper, understand algorithm, write own code

 ---